 Overhyping the capabilities of A.I. through marketing tactics and oversimplified media representations does not help but destroy a healthy image about how A.I. could contribute to healthcare.
 It also adds to the fog of confusion and misconceptions which need to be cleared up when we want to implement the technology successfully into our healthcare systems.

-Definitions of machine learning, deep learning, smart algorithms, ANI, AGI or any other term and concept around A.I. needs to be treated carefully.
+Definitions of machine learning, deep learning, smart algorithms, ANI, AGI or any other terms and concepts around A.I. need to be treated carefully.
 The same goes for its impact in healthcare.
 The story about Facebook shutting down an A.I. experiment because chatbots developed their own language and how they started conversing leaving out humans from the process was misrepresented by many news sites from India to Hong Kong, aggravating fears about A.I. becoming conscious and aiming for destroying the human race.
 And that’s just one example out of a swarm of similar articles.

 6) Human rejection

 Fears about A.I. eradicating humanity go hand-in-hand with exaggerated statements about A.I. coming for the jobs of medical professionals.
 Even Stephen Hawking said that the development of full artificial intelligence could spell the end of the human race.
 Elon Musk agreed.
 Moreover, artificial intelligence is said to take the jobs of radiologists, robots are surpassing the skills of surgeons, or aim to take many jobs in pharma.
-No wonder, the medical community rejects A.I.
-It is not enough for these smart algorithms to take over the world, they are also coming for our jobs??
+No wonder the medical community rejects A.I.
+Is it not enough for these smart algorithms to take over the world, are they also coming for our jobs?